drupal-docker/docs/README.md

 Drupal Docker Documentation
 ==================

-Drupal Docker Initiative was created to help understand and adapt Docker to projects based on CMS Drupal.
+Drupal Docker Initiative (DDI) was created to help understand and adapt Docker to projects based on CMS Drupal.

 # Contribute

-If you'd like to help grow Drupal Docker Initiative by contributing to docs, please fork this repo and open Pull Request.
+If you'd like to help grow Drupal Docker Initiative by contributing to docs, please fork this repo and open a Pull Request.
 Our documentation team will review it and merge to master.

 # Hosting